hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 ### Acknowledgements

 I would like to thank [Torsten](http://torsten.io) for working with me on the database stuff and helping me write this blog post.
+I also want to thank [Ryan](http://rylev.github.io/words/) for proofreading this blog post! <3

 ### Sources